-Many tumor cells produce antigens, which may be released in the bloodstream or remain on the cell surface.
-Any molecule capable of being recognized by the immune system is considered an antigen.
-Antigens have been identified in most of the human cancers, including Burkitt lymphoma, neuroblastoma, melanoma, osteosarcoma, renal cell cancer, breast cancer, prostate cancer, lung cancer, and colon cancer.
+Many tumor cells produce cancer-associated or cancer-specific molecules, usually peptides, which may be released in the blood or displayed on the cell surface.
+Any molecule capable of being recognized by the immune system and triggering an immune response is considered antigenic.
+Cancer-associated or cancer-specific antigens have been identified in most of the human cancers, including Burkitt lymphoma, neuroblastoma, melanoma, osteosarcoma, renal cell cancer, breast cancer, prostate cancer, lung cancer, and colon cancer.
 A key role of the immune system is detection of these antigens to permit subsequent targeting for eradication.
-However, despite their foreign structure, the immune response to tumor antigens varies and is often insufficient to prevent tumor growth (see also Host Response to Tumors).
+However, the immune response to tumor antigens varies and is often insufficient to prevent tumor growth (see also Host Response to Tumors).

 Tumor-associated antigens (TAAs) are relatively restricted to tumor cells.